brandon-m-wang/cs198-75/src/ios-hw/hw6.md

       change should be reflected on the app.
 If the user presses delete again, it will remove the entry that was added right before apples.
   - type: ps
-    paragraph: 'Hint 1: Add another button below the "Add New Item" button that calls a helper function.
+    paragraph: 'Hint: Add another button below the "Add New Item" button that calls a helper function.
 The helper function should remove the last element inside "list" using removeLast().'
+  - type: ps
+    paragraph: That's it for homework 6!!
+Great job for finishing :DD
 ---